-John DeFeo, Sr. Exercise Specialist in the Cardiac Rehab Program at Bacharach
+John DeFeo, Sr. Exercise Specialist in the Phase II Cardiac Rehab Program at Bacharach

 One of the most unfortunate side-effects of the pandemic has been the fear of seeking healthcare treatments.